riteeksrivastav/flask-starting-point/README.md

 # Flask Starting Point
-This is a simple microservice based CURD application in Flask.
+This is a simple microservice based CRUD application in Flask.
 It will be a guide to project structure for flask applications.

 ## Dependencies